arskom/spyne/doc/source/tutorial/helloworld.rst

     class HelloWorldService(ServiceBase):

-The srpc decorator flags each method as a soap method and defines the types and order of the soap parameters, as well as the type of the return value.
+The srpc decorator flags each method as a remote procedure call and defines the types and order of the soap parameters, as well as the type of the return value.
 This method takes in a string and an integer and returns an iterable of strings, just like that: ::